Trials are expensive to run because these things need to be paid for:

 - administrative costs – paperwork, overseeing the protocol, data collection and production of results

-- Cost of extra tests or hospital stays for patients taking part
+- the cost of extra tests or hospital stays for patients taking part

 Many charities in the UK fund cancer research.
 Cancer Research UK is the single largest funder of cancer research in the UK.

-Many charities fund UK research into treatment for specific cancers.
-For example
+Some charities fund UK research into treatment for specific cancers.
+For example:

 - Leukaemia and Lymphoma Research